 Inspect the brake pads monthly for wear.
 Replace them when the grooves are no longer visible.

-Test the brakes regularly.
-Both sets should engage smoothly and stop the bike effectively.
+Test your brakes often.
+Both sets should work well to stop the bike.

 Examine the frame for cracks or damage.
 Pay special attention to weld points and high-stress areas.